 Cycling is a healthy, clean, cheap and often quicker way of getting around the borough when compared to using a car.
 By switching trips from cars to bikes we help reduce CO2 emissions, improve air quality and reduce congestion - benefiting the whole community.

 However we know that getting back onto two wheels after a long time and riding on London's roads can be daunting at first.
 That’s why we offer free cycle training for children and subsidised adult training (see related pages).
-Throughout the spring and summer of 2013 you can sign up to take part in an organised ride to local places of interest - see Bike rides - spring/summer 2013.

 Our transport strategy (the Local Implementation Plan 2011-2031) has set a target to double the number of cyclists by 2026.
 In practice this means increasing the number of trips made by bike which originate in the borough from around 15,000 a day to 30,000.
 To achieve this growth there are eight distinct programmes which support cycling.

 We want everyone in Hounslow to try cycling, so we are offering a free cycle training session for anyone living in Hounslow.
 Our cycle training scheme offers you a two hour one-to-one session with a cycle instructor to help build your confidence on a bike.
 Your instructor will also offer you personalised route planning, a free service to your bike, and advice on how to build cycling into your existing travel routine.
 For more information or to sign up, email firstname.lastname@example.org

 Alternatively, if you are interested in a cycle course or group training sessions, take a look at the cycle training for adults and families page in the related pages.

 We also provide free cycle training for children, delivered in schools, see the related pages for more information.

 To keep up to date with walking and cycling events in Hounslow, follow Hounslow Travel Active on Facebook or Twitter or sign up for our monthly newsletter by emailing email@example.com.